 In the last 13 years I have been giving treatments, workshops and trainings in various parts of the world.

-At present I give private retreats at my home in Mallorca and I am the visiting specialist at
+At present I am the resident specialist at

 Akasha the spa of The Cafe Royal in London.

-Les Bergues - The Four Seasons in Geneva.
+Les Bergues the Four Seasons hotel in Geneva.